Online Fair Allocations with Binary Valuations and Beyond: Allocation of Chores

 \begin{proof}

-Consider an online allocation instance, there are two agents $\{1,2\}$ with supermodular binary cost functions $c_1$ and $c_2$.
-Based on the relationship between the supermodular and binary functions and the mathematical rank function in Lemma \ref{the: supermodular_binary_no_ef1}, we construct cost functions for the instance by constructing a matroid rank function.
-For $i\in \{1,2\}$, the online items in $T$ belongs to several categories $\{C^i_1,\cdots,C^i_l\}$.
-In Figure 3, categories are distinguished by colours, and edges of different colours represent items of different categories for adjacent agents.
+First, let us consider EF1.
+Consider an online allocation instance; there are two agents $\{1,2\}$ with supermodular binary cost functions $c_1$ and $c_2$.

+Based on the relationship between the supermodular and binary functions and the mathematical rank function in Lemma \ref{lem: supmodular_binary_chore}, we construct cost functions for the instance by constructing a matroid rank function.
+For $i\in \{1,2\}$, the online items in $T$ belongs to several categories $\{C^i_1,\ldots,C^i_l\}$.
+In Figure \ref{fig3}, categories are distinguished by colours, and edges of different colours represent items of different categories for adjacent agents.
 For agent $i\in \{1,2\}$, consider the corresponding partition matroid $\mathcal{M}_i=\{T,\mathcal{F}_i\}$, $\mathcal{F}_i=\{S: S\subseteq T, |S\cap C_k|\le 1, \text{for all}~ k\in [l]\}$.
 Let the function $r_i$ be the rank function of matroid $\mathcal{M}_i$, the cost function $c_i(\cdot)$ is defined as $c_i(S)=|S|-r_i(S)$ for any item set $S\in T$.
 For the first arrived item $e_1$, the marginal utilities for agent $1$ and agent $2$ are $0$.
 W.l.o.g., we allocate item $e_1$ to agent $1$.
 When the second item $e_2$ arrives, the marginal utilities for agent $1$ and agent $2$ are $0$.
 We will discuss the following two cases.